Adam23713/raspberry-pi-fan-controller/README.md

 - Python 3.9 or newer
 - Python `venv` support (the `python3-venv` package on Raspberry Pi OS)
 - PWM-capable fan control circuit
+- Docker CLI access (optional, for the Docker Compose services panel)

 > [!WARNING]
 > Do not connect a bare fan motor directly to a GPIO pin.
 Use a fan module with